 - 1/2 cup uncooked millet

 - 1 1/2 cups water

 - 1/2 teaspoon salt

 - In a medium pot over low heat, add millet to lightly toast for 2-3 minutes.
-Pour in 1 1/2 cups water and salt, bring to a boil, and reduce to a simmer.
+Pour in 1 1/2 cups water and a small pinch of salt, bring to a boil, and reduce to a simmer.
 Cook until water is absorbed, 15-20 minutes.

 - Preheat oven to 375˚.

-- Lightly oil two 5" ramekin.
-Toss millet and spinach together and place in ramekin.
-Whisk together eggs, milk, salt, thyme, and chives.
+- Combine millet, spinach, Toss millet and spinach together and place in a 8×8 or 9×9 baking pan.
+Whisk together eggs, milk, salt, and dill.
 Pour over spinach/millet mixture and lightly smash millet down until covered by eggs.